-- For your final registration, we need to either receive an original certified photocopy* of your diploma and a final transcript by post.
-Or you can show your original diploma and transcript in person before the deadline of 31st of August**.
-Certified translations (by a sworn translator) are required if not in Dutch, English, French or German.
+For your final registration, we need to either receive an original certified photocopy* of your diploma and a final transcript by post.
+Or you can show your original diploma and transcript in person before the deadline of the 31st of August**.
+Certified translations (by a sworn translator) are required if not in Dutch, English, French, or German.

 *An original certified photocopy is a photocopy of your original diploma.
 This copy is stamped and signed by the school or the institute which awarded your diploma.

 ** If you will not obtain your Diploma before the 31st of August we need to receive a statement from your school with the following information:

 Your personal details; initial(s), surname, date of birth, and place of birth.

 The name of the course/Diploma that is obtained.

 The name of the subjects in which the finals have been taken.